morenanava/cspiders-divtimes/README.md

     * If you just want to recreate figures/tables/plots we have included in our paper with our results, please navigate to `01_PAML/01_MCMCtree` in the decompressed file you should have already downloaded, locate the `00_prior` and `01_posterior` directories, and save them in the corresponding `sum_analyses` directories in the file structure you are following as per this repository.
 Make sure that you save them in the same `01_PAML/01_MCMCtre` directory following the file structure!
 Then, you can run our scripts to generate the files you wanted.
     * If you want to compare your results to ours, please change the name of your `sum_analyses` directory with your own results so that you do not overwrite your files.
 Then, you can locate our `sum_analyses` directories in the downloaded archive and place them in the corresponding location in your file structure.
 You can then re-run our scripts with both your results and ours if you want to also test that you can recreate the same results that we report in our paper.

-In a nutshell, if you follow the instructions and run the code snippets and in-house scripts as detailed in each `README.md` file under directories `00_CODEML` and `01_MCMCtree`, you will be able to reproduce all our results!
+In a nutshell, if you follow the instructions and run the code snippets and in-house scripts as detailed in each `README.md` file under directories `00_BASEML` and `01_MCMCtree`, you will be able to reproduce all our results!
 If you have re-run these analyses, then you shall be able to compare your results to ours!

 > [!IMPORTANT]
 > Note that all the directories that you shall find inside the [`01_PAML` directory](01_PAML) have their own `README.md` file.
-To this end, you can navigate to each of these directories to read more about how we ran `CODEML` and `MCMCtree` under different settings (e.g., data type, calibration strategy, relaxed-clock model).
+To this end, you can navigate to each of these directories to read more about how we ran `BASEML` and `MCMCtree` under different settings (e.g., data type, calibration strategy, relaxed-clock model).

 ## [Range Through Time plot](02_RTT_plots/README.md)